 Only one short year later, Thomas would publish another important piece.
 On July 17, 1776, he published an early account of the Declaration of Independence.
 Emblazoned across the top of his paper were the stirring words: “Undaunted by Tyrants we’ll DIE or be FREE.”
 Legend has it that Thomas was the first in Massachusetts to publicly read the Declaration.
 He seized the opportunity when an express rider came through, carrying a copy of that document from Philadelphia to Boston.

 Thomas suffered financially during the war, but he later bounced back and became a successful printer.
 He established the American Antiquarian Society, which was dedicated to preserving the “literature of liberty.”
 In other words, Thomas ensured that many Revolutionary-era newspapers, books, pamphlets, and letters would be saved for posterity.

 His work stirred people to fight for the Patriot cause back then.
-And it saved historical documents, which inspire modern Americans to follow in the steps of our Founders today.
+And it saved historical documents, which have proven critical as we seek to preserve our heritage today.

 Another (nearly forgotten) hero of our Revolution who deserves to be remembered.

 Annie Russel Marble, From Prentice To Patron The Life Story Of Isaiah Thomas (1935)

 Benjamin Franklin Thomas, Memoir of Isaiah Thomas (1874)